Crunk Rock: Background and recording

 By March 2008, the problems with TVT had intensified, with record label TVT described by MTV as having gone from "having money to burn to being on the verge of folding", and Lil Jon said to have experienced legal issues with the label over money.
-While work on the album was interrupted, with Lil Jon citing the stress of the TVT situation as causing him to taking a complete break from recording the album, he had worked with other artists such as Flo Rida and Pharrell Williams, and had done production work on E-40's Ball Street Journal album.
-The TVT label filed for bankruptcy in February 2008, putting the album's release into doubt.
-By August 2008, Lil' Jon had freed himself from his contract with TVT, giving him the rights to the master recordings for Crunk Rock, in return for dropping his objection to the sale of TVT's assets to The Orchard Group.
-He restarted work on the album and stated that he was considering a new 'World Music' direction for the album and a possible change of title, saying "I'm touching so many different kinds of people on this album as well as keeping my core fan base at the same time."
+While work on the album was interrupted, with Lil Jon citing the stress of the TVT situation as causing him to take a complete break from recording the album, he had worked with other artists such as Flo Rida and Pharrell Williams, and had done production work on E-40's Ball Street Journal album.
+The TVT label filed for bankruptcy in February 2008, putting the album's release in doubt.
+By August 2008, Lil Jon had freed himself from his contract with TVT, giving him the rights to the master recordings for Crunk Rock, in return for dropping his objection to the sale of TVT's assets to The Orchard Group.
+He restarted work on the album and stated that he was considering a new "world music" direction for the album and a possible change of title, saying "I'm touching so many different kinds of people on this album as well as keeping my core fan base at the same time."
 In October 2008, Lil Jon signed to Universal Republic and the album was rescheduled for a release in early 2009.
-In March 2009, two mixtapes appeared from Lil' Jon, Rockbox Vol. 1 and 2, with Rolling Stone announcing that Crunk Rock was expected later in 2009.
+In March 2009, two mixtapes appeared from Lil Jon, Rockbox Vol. 1 and 2, with Rolling Stone announcing that Crunk Rock was expected later in 2009.
 Indeed, the second volume closed with Jon stating "Crunk Rock coming sooooooon".

 By September 2009 a new date of November 24 was announced for the album's release, although it was still unfinished.
 Confirmed guests additionally included Roscoe Dash, Mariah Carey, 3OH!3, Whole Wheat Bread, David Guetta, Steve Aoki, LMFAO, Zuper Blahq, DJ Chuckie, Laidback Luke, Elephant Man, Pastor Troy, Ying Yang Twins, Akon, Mario, R. Kelly, T-Pain, Soulja Boy Tell 'Em, and Pitbull.
 Another single from the album, the RedOne-produced "Give It All U Got", was announced, with a promotional video filmed in Miami in September.
-Lil Jon stated the album would now be more eclectic than previously envisaged with elements of house music, pop and R&B. By October 2009, Lil Jon described the album as "80 percent done", with all tracks recorded but "some final touches" still required, with the release date pushed back into early 2010.
+Lil Jon stated the album would now be more eclectic than previously envisaged with elements of house music, pop and R&B. By October 2009, Lil Jon described the album as "80 percent done", with all tracks recorded but "some final touches" still required, with the release date pushed back to early 2010.
 The new single from the album, the disco-tinged "Give It All U Got", was released in November 2009.
-Lil Jon held a Listening Session for the album in 2010.
-Rap-Up reported that the album is set for a June 8, 2010 release.
+Lil Jon held a listening session for the album in 2010.
+Rap-Up reported that the album was set for a June 8, 2010 release.

-In an interview with Billboard in May 2010 he confirmed that Crunk Rock will be released on June 8.
-The album was released in standard and deluxe edition.
+In an interview with Billboard in May 2010 Lil Jon confirmed that Crunk Rock would be released on June 8.
+The album was released in standard and deluxe editions.